 Cutters and rollers used for lino printing

 2 blocks printed together in ply wood 3rd colour applied (printed) Inked blocks on the press bed.
-Finished print 'Cattle by Whinney Nab'
+Finished print

 A Harrild & Sons 'table top' Albion dated 1869

 An Albion platen press dated 1889 Leeds foundry